syncopika/gifCatch_desktop-Windows-/readme.md

 ## capture screenshots on your Windows desktop and create a gif!

-This application lets you select what part of the screen to screenshot, specify how many screenshots to take with delay, and creates a gif from them.
+This application lets you select a part of the screen to screenshot, specify the number of screenshots to take (with adjustable delay between shots), and creates a gif from them.

 I use MinGW-64 gcc(8.1.0) to make/compile this project.
 Currently a work-in-progress.

 #### this is the current look of the application: